Mesh vs Cardano SDK Alternatives

 - Developing with Aiken smart contracts

-- CSL - Need maximum performance or building low-level tooling
+- CSL - Maximum performance or building low-level tooling

 - Lucid - Already invested in Lucid ecosystem